Next AREG Meeting – “RADE – Machine Learning for HF Speech” by David Rowe VK5DGR

 73, Mark VK5QI

-The next AREG meeting will be held on Friday the 16th of February at the Fulham Community Centre – Phelps Court, Fulham, with doors opening at 7:00 PM, and the presentation kicking off at 7:30 PM.
+The next AREG meeting will be held on Friday the 18th of October at the Fulham Community Centre – Phelps Court, Fulham, with doors opening at 7:00 PM, and the presentations kicking off at 7:30 PM.
 Everyone is welcome!

 If you’ve never come along to one of our meetings, we’d love to see you there, all guests are welcome.
 For our remote members, the meeting will be broadcast via Zoom.